Website Launch Checklist: Key Highlights

 50. Ensure Up-To-Date Security Patches

-Only 48.5% of WordPress websites use the most up-to-date version of its software.
-This leaves them open to security breaches.
+91% of WordPress websites use the most up-to-date version of its software, which leaves them open to security breaches.

 By ensuring up-to-date security patches for your software and systems through updates, plugins or integrations, you can limit security threats post website launch.